 And they more and more kept crawling.

-It was like that Hitchcock film, The Birds, except with Ladybirds.
+It was like that Hitchcock film, The Birds, except with Lady Birds.

-Tell me about Tell me about the Russian Revolution.
+Tell me about the Russian Revolution.

-So this so the way I found out about this, it's it's uh important to realize that um uh the Russia's number two churchman uh in Russia, and I call him that not because that's his his titular status as number two.
+So the way I found out about this, it's important to realize that Russia's number two churchman in Russia.

-He's just as a personality he's sort of the most influential churchman in Russia after the patriarch.
+He's just as a personality, he's sort of the most influential churchman in Russia after the patriarch.

-Um and he's uh he's a guy named uh Bishop Tichon.
+And he's a guy named Bishop Tikhon.

-The FT is did a big profile on him, a lot of the big media have written about him.
+A lot of the big media have written about him.

 Huh?